Grief Counselling in Singapore

 Benefits of Grief Counselling in Singapore

 - You may often feel like or believe that you are not grieving enough or punish yourself for living well.
-During such times, grief counselling can help you reduce or overcome issues such as anxiety, depression, and guilt.
+During such times, grief counselling can help you reduce or overcome issues such as loneliness, worry, anxiety, regret, depression, and guilt.

 - You may feel like you are not grieving ‘correctly’ or that you are not sad enough.
 Grief counselling may validate your unique situation and emotional responses.
 Your Therapist will also show you that there is no correct method of grieving and provide unconditional support to help you share your feelings openly.

 - While sharing thoughts or feelings about your loss, you may sometimes become more triggered.
-Therapists at TYHO are trauma-informed and make sure that the recollection of your memories or the therapeutic approaches they use do not cause you any additional trauma.
-Hence, you will have a safe and non-judgmental space to talk about your issues.
+Therapists at TYHO are trauma-informed and make sure that the recollection of your memories or the therapeutic approaches they use does not further trigger you.

 - Grief counselling in Singapore could help you address and acknowledge the different types of loss.
-For example, you can grieve the loss of a pet, divorce, move away from family, or if you have a chronic illness.
+For example, you can grieve the loss of a pet, if you have chronic illness, going through a divorce, or are moving away from family.

 - Lastly, grief can affect your physical, mental, and emotional wellbeing.
-Grief counselling at TYHO can help you develop healthy self-care techniques such as mindfulness and acceptance to cope and heal.
+Bereavement counselling at TYHO can help you develop healthy self-care techniques such as mindfulness and acceptance to cope.

 Grief Counselling Techniques and Interventions